26 March 2020

 While gloves are often not required, they can be essential.
 When driving on the track, your hands can get sweaty due to the heat and adrenaline.
 Gloves can help increase your grip on the steering wheel, so you can go through corners like a pro.
 And gloves can protect your hands in the case of an accident or fire.

 You never know what you might need on the track, so it’s a good idea to bring your toolbox to be prepared for any situation.
-Tools you need in your toolbox are a jack and jack stands, screwdrivers, foot pump, duct tape, cable ties, spanners and jubilee clips.
+Tools you need in your toolbox are a jack and jack stands, screwdrivers, foot pump, duct tape, cable ties, spanners, and hose clamps.
 Other useful items include:

 - Torque wrench and wheel nut socket to make sure your wheels are properly torqued

-- Tyre pressure gauge to check your tyre pressure
+- Tire pressure gauge to check your tire pressure

 - Spare brake pads and sockets in case you need to replace your brake pads